 How does each stage in your sales pipeline convert to the next stage?
 Where are you seeing the most drop off?
 And do those conversion rates change during the week, during the quarter, or during the year?

-Using a custom dashboard in Smart Reporting, you can see exactly how many leads convert through the different stages in your pipeline.
+Using a custom dashboard in Master Metrics, you can see exactly how many leads convert through the different stages in your pipeline.
 Then, you can add percentages to automatically calculate the conversion rate of each stage.

-Finally, Smart Reporting allows you to see how these conversion rates evolve over time.
+Finally, Master Metrics allows you to see how these conversion rates evolve over time.
 That means you can see: